DylanTackoor/CS50x-Miami/README.md

 		- [Magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants)
 	- Is there a “shorter” way to accomplish the same thing?
 	- Should this code have been broken out into its own function?
-- Style: “To what extent is your code readable (i.e., commented and intended with variables aptly named?”
-	- Can I easily tell (via braces/indentation) the boundaries of each block of code?
-	- Is it clear what this variable does, based on its name? (:joy::poop::triumph:)
-	- If I didn’t understand C code, would I be able to tell what is happening based on comments alone?
-	- Are there so few or so many comments that I am distracted by their presence or absence?

 ### <a name="quizzes"></a>Quizzes
 The course has two 90-minute quizzes.
 These quizzes are "closed-book," but you may utilize during each quiz one two-sided page (8.5" × 11") of handwritten or typed notes, blank scrap paper, and a pen or pencil, nothing else.